cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/Introduction to Optical Network (Polverini 1-2-3).md

 ![[WhatsApp Image 2024-12-09 at 16.57.03.jpeg]]

->VDM: we can let users to share the physical infrastructure by using different wavelengths. wavelength we can refer to the color of the light signal of the optical signal that we are sending into the optical network.

 Once we have the lightpath we can think that the logical connection has been established, and finally, the clients can send their own signals into the client layer.
 But actually, they will be using the lightpath to communicate.

 we want to keep the communication as much as possible in the so-called optical domain, meaning that the nature of the signals that we send is optical light rays (no electronic). the main difficulty when we deal with optical signals is that they are analog signals, we don't have the same representation as a binary string information for the signal that we are sending.
 So it means that if we have to do switching function.
 We need to introduce the **OADM**, a device which basically has 4 ports.
 There is an input and output fiber plus 2 local port that connect OADM into the ring topology (backbone) and then there are two other ports: one for dropping traffic and inject port.
 A main problem is that this device cost so much.